Australian Embassy

 About the Position

-• Coordinate regular caseload sampling, testing and quality audits in line with agreed assessment targets, timeframes and the Quality Assurance framework and benchmarks.
+• Manage a caseload of visa applications and adhere to agreed assessment targets, timeframes and the Quality Assurance framework and benchmarks.

 Qualifications/Experience